xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/index.md

 *   {% link "Adding a new product (video)" ref_6sRB7rnW %}
 *   {% link "Setting up sale and wholesale pricing in X-Cart 5" ref_g2dhS8uC %}
 *   {% link "Import and Export of Categories: Tutorial by Mike White" ref_VXdfNsVw %}
+*   {% link "Product Classes and Attributes in X-Cart 5.3" ref_TFScbVdf %}
 *   {% link "Attributes and product filters in X-Cart 5" ref_tkXafgoK %}
 *   {% link "Product variants in X-Cart 5" ref_PCmycghn %}